 So, you’ve booked your FREE Under 18s ticket and are coming to one of our concerts.
 That’s fantastic, we can’t wait to see you there.

 We know that going to classical music concerts might be unfamiliar, or even an entirely new experience for some people, and that can be off putting.
 So, to make it as easy as possible, we’ve provided answers to the questions we get asked most regularly about what to expect.
-Consider them our SCOTTT - SCO Top Ten Tips.
+SCOTTT - SCO Top Ten Tips.

 1) Do I need to dress up to go to a classical music concert?